Buffer overflow protection: Intel Compiler

 Intel's C and C++ compiler supports stack-smashing protection with options similar to those provided by GCC and Microsoft Visual Studio.

 Fail-Safe C

 Fail-Safe C is an open-source memory-safe ANSI C compiler that performs bounds checking based on fat pointers and object-oriented memory access.

 StackGhost (hardware-based)

 Invented by Mike Frantzen, StackGhost is a simple tweak to the register window spill/fill routines which makes buffer overflows much more difficult to exploit.
 It uses a unique hardware feature of the Sun Microsystems SPARC architecture (that being: deferred on-stack in-frame register window spill/fill) to detect modifications of return pointers (a common way for an exploit to hijack execution paths) transparently, automatically protecting all applications without requiring binary or source modifications.
 The performance impact is negligible, less than one percent.
 The resulting gdb issues were resolved by Mark Kettenis two years later, allowing enabling of the feature.
 Following this event, the StackGhost code was integrated (and optimized) into OpenBSD/SPARC.

-A canary example

-Normal buffer allocation for x86 architectures and other similar architectures is shown in the buffer overflow entry.
-Here, we will show the modified process as it pertains to StackGuard.

-When a function is called, a stack frame is created.
-A stack frame is built from the end of memory to the beginning; and each stack frame is placed on the top of the stack, closest to the beginning of memory.
-Thus, running off the end of a piece of data in a stack frame alters data previously entered into the stack frame; and running off the end of a stack frame places data into the previous stack frame.
-A typical stack frame may look as below, having a return address (RETA) placed first, followed by other control information (CTLI).